 Whatever your choice of computer system architecture NoMachine's Cloud Server, Terminal Server, Enterprise Terminal Server and Terminal Server Node licensing is based on the number of cores per physical processors per system.
 NoMachine's pricing is not socket-based.
 Licenses are available in the form of subscriptions.

 To activate a NoMachine server, one subscription license is required per server.
 Multiple subscriptions cannot be installed on the same OS.

 NoMachine treats multi-core processors as having multiple processors on one die.
 Therefore, a dual-core processor chip is essentially 2 processing CPU's on a single die.
 For NoMachine licensing purposes this is treated as a 2 CPU subscription license.
 In the instance of a quad-core processor, NoMachine would price this as 4 full processing CPU's since 4 distinct processors exist on one die.
 This would require a license for 4 CPU.

 The following products are not licensed per core(s) on the server host: Workstation, Small Business Server, Enterprise Desktop.

 Dual Core Processors

-Multi Core Processors (beyond Dual Core)
+Multi Core Processors

 Virtual Server Instances

-For virtual server instances, NoMachine licenses are based on the number of actual allocated CPU resources to the virtual machine.
-Thus a 16-core physical machine which you want to partition to have two virtual instances, 8 CPU each, you will require, for example, one "NoMachine Terminal Server for Linux 8 CPU" per virtual server.
+For virtual server instances, NoMachine licenses are based on the number of actual allocated resources to the virtual machine.
+Thus on a 16-core physical machine which you want to partition to have two virtual instances, 8 CPU each, you will require, for example, one "NoMachine Terminal Server for Linux 8 CPU" per virtual server.